The Individual Cost Components of Your Cosmetic Breast Surgery

 If you do qualify for Medicare, and you also have Private Hospital Cover, you can also claim a variable portion of your Hospital Fees depending on your Fund and Level of Cover.

 Financing Your Cosmetic Surgery

-Unfortunately, since new National Regulations were introduced in 2016, doctors providing Cosmetic & Plastic Surgery are not allowed to arrange financial loans or recommend financial institutions for patients needing to finance their surgery.
+Unfortunately, since new National Regulations were introduced in 2016, doctors providing Cosmetic & Plastic Surgery are not allowed to arrange financial loans for patients needing to finance their surgery.

 This new National Regulation applies only to Doctors and Clinics providing Cosmetic & Plastic Surgery.
 These new Regulations do not apply to other Medical Specialties.

 Accordingly, if you need to finance all or part of your surgery, you must source your own financing.
 Options to consider include: